 - Sigma 18-35mm f/1.8 DC HSM Art Lens – The World’s First f/1.8 Zoom Lens, Great Build Quality, Excellent Image Quality

 - Canon macro 90mm f/2.8 -also see the Tamron AF 90mm f/2.8 Di SP – a bit of a specialist lens and something extra than the basic starter kit but really allows for some creative macro video work

 2. LAPTOP COMPUTER OPTIONS

-The most demanding multi media task is video editing and your computer needs to be able to handle this.
-You will need a laptop too if you really want to buy a desktop rather than a laptop – that’s possible but you won’t, in that case, recieve any hands on support from tutors over the course of the year so we suggest you buy a laptop.
+The most demanding multimedia task is video editing and your computer needs to be able to handle this.
+You will need a laptop too if you really want to buy a desktop rather than a laptop – that’s possible but you won’t, in that case, receive any hands-on support from tutors over the course of the year so we suggest you buy a laptop.
 You’ll need to make sure the processor, RAM, storage, and display are all suitable.
 But more than anything, you need to pick a laptop that fits your budget.
 It’s impossible to recommend a single laptop to fit every student, instead here is a selection of laptops that offer suitable features at different price points.
-From our Windows using alumni, Asus models get a big thumbs up.
+From our Windows-using alumni, Asus models get a big thumbs up.
 This is where I got many of the recommendations I list below: 10 Best Laptop for Video Editing 2017 August Edition (wiknix.xom) – so you might like to take a more detailed look there.

 - *NOTE, we wouldn’t suggest many modifications especially enormous SSD drives unless you are really flush with cash.
-You will likely just use your computers in built hard drive for storing documents, music, and films and will not use it for storing your multimedia assets such as picture, audio and video files.
+You will likely just use your computers inbuilt hard drive for storing documents, music, and films and will not use it for storing your multimedia assets such as pictures, audio and video files.
 These assets will all be stored and worked on via external hard drives.